 In biomedical engineering: Current biomedical applications such as dental and orthopaedic implants encounter a number of challenges including but not limited to bone-implant stiffness mismatch and the lack of fusion or bone cell ingrowth and absence of vascularization.
 Additive manufacturing (AM) can offer great potentials to greatly reduce the impact of such drawbacks.
 Current research interest is in the development of implants produced by AM, future additive manufacturing of biodegradable materials, functionally graded materials and hybrid biomaterials.
 These activities include the design of implants produced by AM, finite element modeling of implants and their bone integration during healing duration and material characterization.
 Knowledge gained from this research field will open the door to explore new applications and innovations in bioengineering and clinical sciences.

 In space: This research program offers fundamental information for additive manufacturing in space and future space exploration including the remote building of structures in space, immediate repair in space, reduced risk and cost of repairs and improvement in space.
-This research can provide unique and fundamental understanding of AM under zero gravity and extreme space environments.
+This research can provide a unique and fundamental understanding of AM under zero gravity and extreme space environments.

 For mass production: The current research interest is dedicated to developing new technologies of additive manufacturing for mass production of advanced and complex components.
-This is an interdisciplinary research where manufacturing process, laser technology, closed-loop control system, product quality and control, mechanical characterization and finite element modeling of AM process get integrated to contribute to a promising field for future advanced manufacturing.
+This is interdisciplinary research where manufacturing process, laser technology, closed-loop control system, product quality and control, mechanical characterization and finite element modeling of AM process get integrated to contribute to a promising field for future advanced manufacturing.

 The current research program is focused on the evaluation of the Engineering Design Education at the Mechanical Engineering Department, Lassonde School of Engineering, York University.
-It constitutes of data mining and analysis, criteria development and decision making, and optimization including Neural Networking, Art Colony Optimization and Simulated Annealing.
+It constitutes of data mining and analysis, criteria development and decision making, and optimization including Neural Networking, Art Colony Optimization, and Simulated Annealing.
 Currently, the main evaluation techniques of an engineering program and undergraduate students are based on success rates.
 This can sometimes be misleading and/or does not provide early informative data for program development, especially for new programs.
-The objectives of this research program are to provide both qualitative and quantitative information for justified outcome to build better education system, support industry with more qualified students and support community.
-Stakeholders in this research program include the institution, faculty, students and industry with high interest towards excellence in design, engineering, leadership and teaching (with assistance from Faculty of Education and Teaching Commons).
+The objectives of this research program are to provide both qualitative and quantitative information for a justified outcome to build a better education system, support industry with more qualified students and support community.
+Stakeholders in this research program include the institution, faculty, students, and industry with high interest towards excellence in design, engineering, leadership, and teaching (with assistance from Faculty of Education and Teaching Commons).